 Let Routines be the Boss

-Most children are back at school now.
-With the beginning of every new school year come the resetting of routines, and renewed hopes for effectiveness and cooperation from everyone.
+I’d the start of a new school year!
+With the beginning of every new year comeds the resetting of routines, and renewed hopes for effectiveness and cooperation from everyone.
 At home: making lunch the night before, new bedtimes, dinner on the table by 6:00 p.m., everyone dressed and out the door by 7:30 a.m.
 At school: daily clean-up jobs done before pick-up time, the morning work-cycle started by 8:30 a.m., lunch done by 12:15 p.m. so the children can get outside by 12:30 p.m., and daily check-ins with students.
-In a few weeks, some of these routines will start to erode, and a few weeks later, the adults will become frustrated and discouraged, and the children will push back against the routines, which will lead to the adults giving in and loosening up even more, or pushing back and “taking control”.
-This invites misbehavior in the children, and more discouragement all around.
+In a few weeks, some of these routines will start to soften.
+A few weeks later, the adults will become frustrated and discouraged, and the children will push back against the routines, which often leads to adults giving in and loosening up even more, or pushing back and “taking control”.
+Either dynamic invites misbehavior in the children, and more discouragement all around.
 It’s stressful for everyone!

 Let routines be the boss!
 When routines are well established, they become a form of communication.
-When routines are consistent, children can predict what is coming next.
+With consistent routines, children can predict what is coming next.
 They are able to develop autonomy and independence because they are not dependent on adults to tell them what’s coming next.
-Self-regulation is promoted through consistent routines.
+Predictability supports self-regulation.
 When children know what to expect, they can prepare themselves, emotionally and practically.
 They develop their will freely within pre-established limits.

 Without consistent routines, adults must become the boss, because children depend on them to know how to prepare for an upcoming event.
 This puts the agency in the adults’ hands, and can invite power struggles, passivity, or anxiety in children and adolescents (adolescents are especially prone to power struggles if the adult is the boss) when cooperation and teamwork are needed.

 What happened?
-In this case, the adults were overriding the routines consistently, depending on the perceived needs of the moment to dictate what the transition would look like.
-Now, from time to time this can happen because every day isn’t perfect.
+In this case, the adults were overriding the routines, depending on the perceived needs of the moment to dictate what the transition would look like.
+Of course, from time to time this can happen because every day isn’t perfect.
 However, in this situation, the routines were consistently inconsistent, so the children never knew what to expect.
-As a matter of fact, the assistant also didn’t know what to expect.
+As a matter of fact, the assistant teacher also didn’t know what to expect.
 Both the students and the assistant became dependent on direction from the lead teacher.
 This lack of consistency invited power struggles in the children and passivity in the other adult, because the teacher was the boss.

-After reviewing the observations, the teacher and her assistant brought up the issue in the Class Meeting.
-The teacher shared her concern about the misbehavior and acknowledged her role in disrupting the routines, which left everyone else to wonder what to expect.
+After reviewing the observations, the teacher and her assistant did some detailed transition planning together, and created a routine for themselves that would help them support each other in maintaining the consistency of the routines.
+They also brought up the issue in the Class Meeting.
+The teacher shared her concern about the misbehavior and acknowledged her role in disrupting the routines, which left her students unsure of what to expect each day.
 The class brainstormed several ideas to help keep the routines consistent, including choosing a timekeeper for lessons, and how to clean up more quickly and effectively at the end of the morning work cycle.
 Within a week the lunch transitions looked completely different.
 The assistant started taking on more leadership, naturally; there were far fewer power struggles, and the students even started redirecting each other when things got off track.
-The children and assistant were empowered because routines were, once again, becoming the boss.
+The children and assistant were empowered because routines were, once again, the boss.

 While this example took place at school, the same dynamic can take place at home!
 So, how do we let routines be the boss?
 Here are some suggestions for creating successful routines to help children develop independence, cooperation, responsibility, and problem-solving skills: